You can use the Search page to find Stories using the search operators below.

 Since stories can only have one workflow state, using more than one of these operators can yield no results.

-Note: At this time, Stories do not inherit Epic labels.
+At this time, Stories do not inherit Epic labels.
 In this example, there are two Epics returned by this search because there is an Epic label also named 'user feedback.'

-Finds all Stories owned by a user.
+Finds all Stories or Epics owned by a user.
 This query requires the user's full mention name (also known as their @-name) to work.
 Do not include the @ symbol at the beginning of the mention name.

-Finds all Stories requested by a user.
+Finds all Stories or Epics requested by a user.
 This query requires the user's full mention name (also known as their @-name) to work.
 Do not include the @ symbol at the beginning of the mention name.